Medically reviewed by Drugs.com. Last updated on Feb 4, 2024.

-What do I need to know about a transurethral prostatectomy?
+What do I need to know about a transurethral prostatectomy (TURP)?

-A transurethral prostatectomy is surgery to remove part or all of your prostate gland.
-This surgery is also called transurethral resection of the prostate (TURP).
+A TURP is surgery to remove part or all of your prostate gland.
+This surgery is also called transurethral resection of the prostate.

 How do I prepare for a TURP?

-- Your surgeon will tell you how to prepare.
-You may be told not to eat or drink anything after midnight on the day of surgery.
+- You may be told not to eat or drink anything after midnight on the day of surgery.
 Arrange to have someone drive you home after surgery.

 - Tell your surgeon about all the medicines you currently take.
 He or she will tell you if you need to stop any medicine before surgery, and when to stop.
 He or she will tell you which medicines to take or not take on the day of surgery.